KCyrusNF/Prompting-Strategies-CodeGen-Study/README.md

 **Chain-of-Thought vs. Few-Shot: A Comparative Study of Prompting Strategies for Code Generation**

-This repository accompanies the research study and provides the code, dataset, and analysis artifacts referenced in the paper.
+This repository accompanies the research study and provides the code, dataset, and analysis artifacts referenced in the paper ([see Associated Publication](#associated-publication)).

 ---